Table Of Contents

 I won’t repeat what I said in the blog post but I will convey it in another way.

 Practitioners cannot turn just anyone into a Li Ka Shing, Elon Musk, Jack Ma or Bill Gates.
 These legends are legends because they deserve it.
-They are smart, hardworking and I’m sure you can list many other positive things about them that justify the success they deserve.
+They are smart, and hardworking, and I’m sure you can list many other positive things about them that justify the success they deserve.

 We are all born with different abilities and capabilities.
 For some people, the lack of it.
 A practitioner cannot turn you into something you are not.
 A practitioner cannot turn just anyone into a Li Ka Shing, Elon Musk or Jack Ma.
 We could, perhaps, make the lives of these legends and non-legends alike a bit easier if they believed in Chinese metaphysics, but we certainly cannot turn just anyone into legends.